hashgraph/hedera-mirror-node/docs/design/topic-custom-fees.md

 - In `ConsensusCreateTopicTransactionHandler`, add logic to add a new entry to the `topic` table and a new entry to the `custom_fee` table
-- In `ConsensusUpdateTopicTransactionHandler`, add logic to create a partial update to the `topic` table only when fee exempt key list or fee schedule key is updated; when custom fees are updated, also add a new entry to the `custom_fee` table
+- In `ConsensusUpdateTopicTransactionHandler`, add logic to create a partial update to the `topic` table only when fee exempt key list or fee schedule key or submit key is updated; when custom fees are updated, also add a new entry to the `custom_fee` table.
+It's worth noting that an empty custom fees list in the transaction body clears the custom fee schedule, and the handler should insert a entry with empty custom fees to the `custom_fee` table to reflect so.
-- Add `ConsensusApproveALlowanceTransactionhandler` to process consensus crypto / token fee schedule allowances
+- Add `ConsensusApproveAllowanceTransactionHandler` to process consensus crypto / token fee schedule allowances

 ## REST API